 In addition, if you cosigned on a spouse’s loan when you were married, took out a loan together, or are listed as a joint owner of an account, those may still appear on your credit after a divorce and your spouse’s late payments may hurt your credit.

 Alimony can also affect your finances.
 If you meet certain criteria, you could be responsible for paying for or be eligible to receive alimony.
 Usually, alimony is not permanent.
 Rather, it gives one spouse an opportunity to earn more money or get more education.
 For the spouse paying alimony, the financial burden can be significant.

 A divorce involving children can be very complex.
 In addition to determining custody, you need to come up with a child support agreement.
 Typically, one parent is responsible for paying child support.
 The amount of child support varies.
 It’s dependent on the income of the parent, the needs of the child, and the amount of time each child spends with the child.

 Many people find themselves struggling with divorce and the financial implications that come with it.
 Through the help of a family lawyer, you might be able to overcome some of the financial effects.
 By fighting for alimony, fair child support, and other details, your attorney can minimize the financial impact of your divorce.
 The end of your marriage doesn’t need to leave you in financial ruin.

 Need assistance navigating the financial pitfalls of divorce?
-Call DeTommaso Law Group today at (908) 274-3028 to discuss your case.
+Call DeTommaso Law Group, LLC today at (908) 274-3028 to discuss your case.